top of page

 is-the-sugar-in-fruit-good-or-bad-how-much-sugar-in-each-fruit-2025.jpg

 Guilt-Free.
 No Sugar.
-No Calories.

 MY PERSONAL PICKS

-Since I started WhatSugar, thousands of home cooks across the country have shared their frustrations with me—struggling to find the right sugar alternative, feeling misled by labels, and wondering what’s actually safe to use.
+Since I started WhatSugar™, thousands of home cooks across the country have shared their frustrations with me—struggling to find the right sugar alternative, feeling misled by labels, and wondering what’s actually safe to use.

 I knew there had to be a better way.
 So I got to work—analyzing hundreds of sweeteners sold in stores, writing buying guides, and building smart kitchen tools to help people make sense of it all.